What is Functional Currency?

 At the very outset, such currency in the economic environment should provide adequate information on the underlying events and transactions associated with respective entities.
-The extent to which a particular currency has been used in the transactions and having a considerable impact can be used as a functional currency.
+A particular currency that is used significantly in the transaction and has a considerable impact can be used as a functional currency.

-Company Y being incorporated in the US does not seem to have US dollar as its functional currency as it has invested the entire £ 2 million in marketable securities which are assumed as the extension of parent company X therefore for company Y functional currency will remain the same as for X which is € Euro.
+Company Y is incorporated in the US but does not seem to have the US dollar as its functional currency.
+It has invested the entire £ 2 million in marketable securities, which are assumed as the extension of parent company X. Therefore for company Y, the functional currency will remain the same as for X, which is € Euro.

 US Dollar ($) as Functional Currency

-As we all know that US Dollar $ is widely accepted in almost all major industries and the prices for the goods and services are being charged in US $.
-For instance Oil, shipping, insurance, and financial services, etc. Revenue of an entity whose major business is Oil will be highly impacted by US $.
-Even if invoices are raised in local currency the US dollar will remain the functional currency as the local currency will be referenced with US dollar
+As we all know that major industries accept US Dollar $, and the prices for the goods and services are charged in US $.
+For instance, Oil, shipping, insurance, and financial services, etc. Revenue of an entity whose significant business is Oil will be profoundly impacted by US $.
+Even if invoices are raised in a local currency, the US dollar will remain the functional currency as the local currency will be referenced with the US dollar

-It is a major concern with multinational companies when they operate in more than one country and deal in different currencies at the same time they are exposed to currency risk.
+It is a significant concern with multinational companies when they operate in more than one country and deal in different currencies at the same time they expose more to currency risk.

-For instance: German Bank having headquartered in Frankfurt also running operations in other major countries of the world UK, US, Asia pacific but major revenues are being generated from Europe contributing 70% of the revenue Bank’s total revenue.
-The functional currency for this German Bank is the currency where the Bank is generating a major portion of revenue is, therefore, the Euro.
+For instance: German Bank, having headquartered in Frankfurt, also running operations in other major countries of the world UK, US, Asia Pacific, but significant revenues are being generated from Europe contributing 70% of the revenue Bank’s total revenue.
+The functional currency for this German Bank is the currency where the Bank is generating a significant portion of revenue is, therefore, the Euro.

-In cases when companies are doing business in more than one countries and the distinction between the major currencies contributing the revenues could not be done then management should give considerations to the financial results and respective client relationships.
-It is not necessary that functional currency is always reporting currency.
+In cases when companies are doing business in more than one country, and the distinction between the major currencies contributing to the revenues could not be made.
+Management should give considerations to the financial results and respective client relationships.
+Functional currency doesn’t need to be always reporting currency.

 Following additional factors need to be considered when deciding the functional currency of entities doing operations in foreign locations:

-- Independence: To determine the functional currency of an entity one should focus on the nature of business if it is an extension of reporting entity or doing business with a high degree of independence.
-In the former case it is reporting currency and in later case reporting currency is a local currency.
+- Independence: To determine the functional currency of an entity, one should focus on the nature of business if it is an extension of a reporting entity or doing business with a high degree of independence.
+In the former case, it is reporting currency, and in later case reporting currency is a local currency.

-- Number of Transactions: If the number of foreign operations transactions is contributing a major portion of the revenue of the reporting entity then that currency will be the functional currency of the reporting entity.
+- Number of Transactions: If the number of foreign operations transactions is contributing a significant portion of the revenue of the reporting entity, then that currency will be the functional currency of the reporting entity.

-- Cash Flows from the Transactions: If the cash flows from foreign operations are high as compared to the local operations and the same cash flows have considerable impact on the cash flows activity of the reporting entity then it is the reporting entity and local currency if not.
+- Cash Flows from the Transactions: If the cash flow from foreign operations is higher than the local operations and the same cash flows have a considerable impact on the cash flows activity of the reporting entity, then it is the reporting entity and local currency if not.

 Presentations of Functional Currency

 An entity can present financial results in any currency.
-Generally, it is a functional currency in which financial reports are presented.
-If it is different from presentation currency, the financial results should be presented on the basis of presentation currency.
+Generally, it is a functional currency in which financial reports presents.
+If it is different from presentation currency, the financial results should be presented based on presentation currency.

-Following are the basic steps to be followed while converting foreign currency into functional currency:
+Following are the primary steps to be followed while converting foreign currency into functional currency:

 - The reporting entity should determine its functional currency.

-- All foreign operations are converted into such currency.
+- All foreign operations convert into such currency.

 - The effect of translation of foreign currency into functional currency should be reported according to IAS 21.

-The above-mentioned steps should be applied to a standalone entity with foreign operations like a parent with foreign subsidiaries.
+The steps mentioned above apply to a standalone entity with foreign operations like a parent with foreign subsidiaries.

 The functional currency of an entity is a reflection of transactions, events, and circumstances in which an entity does business.
-Businesses cannot change the functional currency once it is decided.
-The only exceptions that qualify to change the currency depend on the nature of underlying events and transactions companies are engaged in.
+Businesses cannot change the functional currency once decided.
+The only exceptions that qualify to change the currency depending on the nature of underlying events and transactions companies engage in.

-If in any circumstances functional currency is changed, the new currency should be implemented from the very first day it is changed.
-The new currency should be used prospectively and not retrospectively and this transformation should be linked with underlying events and transactions going forward.
-For instance change in the major markets of doing business may have a considerable impact on the new currency in which goods or services are being sold.
+If, in any circumstances, the functional currency changes, the new currency should be implemented from the very first day.
+New currency should be used prospectively and not retrospectively.
+The transformation should be linked with underlying events and transactions going forward.
+For instance, change in the major markets of doing business may have a considerable impact on the new currency in which goods or services sold.